Category: Primary Care & Pediatrics

 Convenient Care and the ER are not replacements for Primary Care.
 After you visit Convenient Care or the Emergency Room, you should still follow up with your Primary Care to talk about your visit and determine if any follow up with them is necessary.

 If you don’t currently have a primary care provider, it’s never too late to find one.
 Fisher-Titus has providers accepting new patients several locations.
-To find a provider, visit www.fishertitus.org/find-a-physician or call 419- 660-2900.
+To find a provider, visit www.fishertitus.org/find-a-physician.

 About Dr. Canfield

 Dr. Christina Canfield is a physician with Fisher-Titus Family Medicine in Wakeman and is the Chief Medical Officer of Fisher-Titus Medical Care.
 She has been practicing in the area since 1994.
-Fisher-Titus has five Family Medicine locations in New London, Norwalk, Milan, Wakeman, and Willard.
-For more information, visit fishertitus.org/access.
+Fisher-Titus has six Family Medicine locations in Bellevue, New London, Norwalk, Milan, Wakeman, and Willard.
+For more information, visit fishertitus.org/locations.

 • Sepsis Awareness Month